conix-center/posefusion/README.md

 ## Installing and Compiling
+These steps must be perform on each of the computer which will be running the program.
+For example, currently four lambda machines are used so that this setup is done on each of the lambda (1-4).
 1. Install/compile [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
 2. Clone **posefusion** into the openpose folder on your computer.
+3. Modify the file posefusion/posefusion-client.cpp at line 17 to put the proper CLIENT_ID.
+It must be unique for each MQTT client.
+For example for lambda 1 it should be "lambda-1", for lambda 2 "lambda-2" and so on. static std::string CLIENT_ID   = "lambda-"; // "lambda-3";
-3. In the file openpose/CMakeLists.txt, write `add_subdirectory(posefusion)`.
+4. In the file openpose/CMakeLists.txt, write `add_subdirectory(posefusion)`.
 This should include posefusion in the cmake build.
-4. Compile OpenPose.
+5. Compile OpenPose.
 ```
 cd build/
 make -j`nproc`